The Lintz Green Station Murder: An Unsolved True Crime Mystery

 The next apparent breakthrough came in 1915, during the early months of the Great War.
 The latest suspect was Philip May, a soldier with the Northumberland Fusiliers regiment of the British Army.
 He was arrested in Darlington on March 24, 1915, and appeared in his khaki uniform at a special court in Consett later that evening, where he was charged with the wilful murder of George Wilson.
 Superintendent Dryden said May had been taken into custody after making a statement to his superior officer in which he confessed to the killing.
 But May denied any knowledge of the murder.

 “I know as much about it as that piece of paper,” he said, pointing to a document on the magistrate’s desk.
 “I know nothing about it.
 I might have been in prison at the time.”

 “Have you a bad memory?” asked the magistrate.

 “No, but I have had some cuts upon the head,” said May.

 “No, I belong to Gateshead,” said May.
 “This is the very first time I have been up here.”

 May was remanded to Durham Jail to allow police to investigate the matter.
 A week later, he was discharged for lack of evidence.
 He was handed over to the Military Police regarding a separate offense under the Army Act.
 May, it seemed, was a troublemaker but not a murderer.

 In July 1915, May and fellow Northumberland Fusilier John Haney were charged with being drunk and disorderly and assaulting two police constables in Gateshead.
-Both men were jailed for a month for the drunk and disorderly charge and five months for assault, and would serve six months each in total.
+Both men were jailed for a month for the drunk and disorderly charge and five months for the assault, and would serve six months each in total.